How to Get Your Items Through Customs

 Customs is the name given to an authority that controls the flow of goods and checks for any prohibited or restricted items.
 Customs duties are the fines and tariffs that must be paid on arrival as well as other import and export taxes.
 The amount of duty you pay is dependent on the goods you ship.

-Whether you're moving to Portugal from the UK or visiting New Zealand, each country has its own set of laws and regulations.
+Whether you're moving to Portugal from the UK or moving to New Zealand, each country has its own set of laws and regulations.
 This means that the list of prohibited or restricted items can differ depending on the destination country you are travelling to.
 Therefore, it’s always best to check beforehand to prevent any issues on arrival.
 If you are found with any restricted items, you may be subject to heavy fines or penalties.

 Do You Have to be Present for Items to Pass Customs?